NYU-CSO/recitation/r1/README.md

 **Please do not put any code in this class on Github public repo**

-**If you really want to use Github, use private repo and make sure to delete them at the end of the semester** (Github's [student developer pack](https://education.github.com) gives you 5 free private repo)
+If you really really want to use Github, let us know and put your code in private repo.
+We will remind you to delete them at the end of the semester.
+(Github's [student developer pack](https://education.github.com) gives you 5 free private repo)